 Near Hardy in Franklin County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 7.287′ N, 79° 43.897′ W. Marker is near Hardy, Virginia, in Franklin County.
-Marker is on Booker T. Washington Highway (Virginia Route 122) east of Lost Mountain Road (County Route 636), on the right when traveling west.
-Touch for map.
-It is near the entrance to Burroughs Plantation.
-Marker is in this post office area: Hardy VA 24101, United States of America.
+37° 7.163′ N, 79° 43.895′ W. Marker is near Hardy, Virginia, in Franklin County.
+Marker can be reached from Booker T. Washington Highway (Virginia Route 122), on the right when traveling east.
+Marker is at Booker Touch for map.
+Marker is at or near this postal address: 12130 Booker T Washington Highway, Hardy VA 24101, United States of America.
+Touch for directions.